-When braised with wine and spices reminiscent of Christmas-time, veal shoulder tenderizes and soaks up the aromatic liquid.
+When braised with wine, veal shoulder tenderizes and soaks up the aromatic liquid.

 - 1 (2 1/4-lb.) piece boneless veal shoulder, tied with twine